Jim Broadbent: 1991–2007: Established actor

-2000s
+Broadbent's television work during the Nineties included playing Jim Morley in Gone to the Dogs, and Monty in the follow-up series Gone to Seed.
+Further comic roles included Murder Most Horrid as Selwyn Proops, The Comic Strip Presents as George and most notably the lead role of branch manager Peter Duffley in the sitcom The Peter Principle which ran for two series, broadcast between 1995 - 2000.
+He also appeared as Charlie Bennett in an episode of Inspector Morse.
+In 1999, he made a notable appearance as the eleventh incarnation of the Doctor in the Doctor Who spoof Doctor Who: The Curse of Fatal Death.

-In 2001, Broadbent starred in three of the year's most successful films: Richard Curtis' Bridget Jones's Diary, Baz Luhrmann's Moulin Rouge! and Richard Eyre's Iris, for which he won an Academy Award for Best Supporting Actor for his performance.
-In 2002, he appeared in Martin Scorsese's Gangs of New York and in the film adaptation of Dickens' Nicholas Nickleby.
-In 2005, Broadbent appeared in the film adaptation of C.S.
-Lewis' classic children's fantasy novel The Chronicles of Narnia: The Lion, the Witch and the Wardrobe as Professor Kirke.
-That same year Broadbent had voice roles in Robots, Valiant and The Magic Roundabout.
+In 2001, Broadbent starred in three of the year's most successful films: Richard Curtis' Bridget Jones's Diary, Baz Luhrmann's Moulin Rouge!, and Richard Eyre's Iris, for which he won an Academy Award for Best Supporting Actor for his performance.
+In 2002, he appeared in Martin Scorsese's Gangs of New York, and in the film adaptation of Dickens' Nicholas Nickleby.
+In 2005, Broadbent appeared in the film adaptation of C. S. Lewis' classic children's fantasy novel The Chronicles of Narnia: The Lion, the Witch and the Wardrobe as Professor Kirke.
+That same year Broadbent had voice roles in Robots, Valiant, and The Magic Roundabout.
+He also joined Rowan Atkinson in his Spider-Man spoof Spider-Plant Man, as a disgruntled and envious Batman.

 Broadbent played the lead role of the TV film Wide-Eyed and Legless.
 Based on a true story, the drama tells of Deric Longden's wife, Diana and her fight against a mysterious wasting illness which turned out to be myalgic encephalomyelitis.
 It began as a type of flu but it grew progressively worse.
 She was subject to blackouts and became so debilitated that she could barely get out of her wheelchair.
 It led to years of pain and paralysis that ended in her death.
 Broadbent portrayed the title role in the Channel 4 drama Longford in October 2006, earning a BAFTA TV Award, a Golden Globe and a 2007 Emmy nomination for his performance as Frank Pakenham (1905–2001), Earl of Longford, which was centred on Longford's ultimately unsuccessful campaign for the parole of Myra Hindley from her life imprisonment for the Moors Murders.

-Broadbent appeared as Inspector Frank Butterman in Hot Fuzz in 2007; and also in the original radio production of The Hitchhiker's Guide to the Galaxy in 1978, playing the character Vroomfondel.
-Forty years later, he took the role of Marvin in the Hexagonal Phase radio series.
+Broadbent appeared as Inspector Frank Butterman in Hot Fuzz in 2007.
 He was also a regular in Stephen Fry's radio comedy show Saturday Night Fry, which aired on BBC Radio 4 in 1988.
 In 2008, he starred as pro-Newtonian physicist Sir Oliver Lodge in the fact-based single drama Einstein and Eddington for the BBC.